-Brashers, et al. (2004) found in their study that social support played an important role in managing uncertainty.
+Brashers, et al. (2004) found that social support played an important role in managing uncertainty.
 Dealing with medical uncertainty (living with HIV), they observed that patients had an overall better quality of life and were able to use social support as a key coping mechanism.
 Similarly, Scott, Martin, Stone, and Brashers (2011) found that organ transplant patients used social support as a way of coping with uncertainty.
 These patients were able to use the help of family and friends while in recovery to reduce the amount of uncertainty they had about their medical information.
-While the current study is not specifically about uncertainty or health outcomes, the importance of social support is a key aspect of a hospital chaplain’s role.